-There are five things that gave me culture shock in the Netherlands and the rest are just observations I’ve kept in mind.
+There are six things that gave me culture shock in the Netherlands and the rest are just observations I’ve kept in mind.
 Traveling to a new country and being in a different environment can take some time to get accustomed to.
 Maybe you’re immersed in a language and lifestyle that is different from yours.
 Or perhaps local social behaviors feel unfamiliar and you’re out of your comfort zone.
 Everybody’s been here before because what some call culture shock can also be simplified as change.
 And change will always require an adjustment process.

 The Dutch are private people but you can peek into most houses and see what’s happening.
 With the wide-open windows, you can see people eating dinner or watching tv on the couch.
 Whatever it may be it’s all out in the open to see.
 When foreigners come to the Netherlands this is one of the surprising things they encounter.
 I can say the same for myself although I’ve been visiting for years and live here!
 It still shocks me to this day.
 However, the Dutch don’t do this for no apparent reason.